Low Income Health Care Card

 You can also renew your card using the form we send you.

-Have your concession or health care card with you everywhere you take your phone.
+You can use the Digital Wallet to show your concession or health care card with your smart device.

 Do your Centrelink, Medicare and Child Support business using self service options, including our Express Plus mobile apps, online accounts and phone self service.